 A true Alajian seeks to give others more than fiery rhetoric.

 Alajial is possibly the most subdued voice within the entirety of the Avendarian pantheon.
 Because of Her gentle character, She is defended most ardently by the Father of the Seas.
 Elar, the All-Mother, has a special fondness for Alajial, which manifests itself in Their shared love of nature.
 Ch’taren deities have a mixed relationship with Her; they have little regard for her abstinence from combat, but appreciate Her devotion to the magics of Spirit.
 Neutral deities vary greatly on the subject of Alajial.
 Iandir regards Her with a distant approval, as Her nature suits His notion of order; conversely, Dolgrael’s contempt for Her is as infamous as His many storied followers.
-Of the chaotic gods, Alil finds her too childish to be of more than momentary interest, but Tzajai’s endless games, at least when benign, share an unusual compatibility with Her eternal youth.
+Of the chaotic gods, Alil’s empathy and Alajial’s compassion lead them to much common ground, and Tzajai’s endless games, at least when benign, share an unusual compatibility with Her eternal youth.
 Gods of darkness find Alajial appallingly weak, and regard Her as a non-entity in the grand interplay of their goals and designs.

 Chadraln and Jalassa are the two deities most closely linked to Alajial.
 As She is Their child, it is unsurprising that common elements and themes bridge the three religions.
 Despite these bonds, Their respective angles are not wholly complementary, and highlight the great debates of caladaran development.
 Alajial shares Chadraln’s fascination for coming possibilities, but does not separate Herself so fully from the present; She would rather ease suffering in the immediate future, than look for the most interesting ultimate conclusion.
 On the other hand, Jalassa and Alajial share a love for order and a belief in the utility of monastic tradition.
 However, Alajial rejects the impersonal nature of Jalassan transcendence, and favors the serenity found in peace, rather than the sword.